feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ## Miscellaneous nice-to-haves

-These next things are not required (in fact, nothing in this guide really is), but are nice to do.
+These next things are not required but are nice to do.

 ### Set up reverse DNS